 Chill out at Kampong Glam

 A short walk from Bugis MRT, the Kampong Glam district has rows and rows of vibrant shophouses hiding quaint cafes, trendy boutiques, laidback bars, Middle-Eastern restaurants and more.
-For a more traditional taste of Malay culture, visit the stately Masjid Sultan Mosque or the old fabric and trinket shops nearby.
+For a more traditional taste of Malay culture, places to visit in Singapore include the stately Masjid Sultan Mosque or the old fabric and trinket shops nearby.
 Families can also make a pit-stop at the Children Little Museum on Kandahar Street, an archive of olden day toys, antiques and curios from the 50s to the 80s.
 You can’t miss the giant robot out front.

 Head across to Pulau Ubin